Bruce Carter (businessman): Career

 Carter was on the board of Connecticut based Genesee & Wyoming Inc from 2018 until it was taken over by Brookfield Infrastructure Partners in 2020.
 Following the takeover Genesee & Wyoming Australia was sold to Macquarie Infrastructure and Carter was appointed chairman of One Rail Australia.
 In July 2022 Aurizon purchased ORA and Carter retired from the board.

 Carter was appointed to the board of Crown Resorts initially in April 2021 until regulatory approval confirming his appointment in August 2021.
 In June 2022 Blackstone purchased Crown and Carter retired from the board.

 Carter was chair of Aventus since listing in 2015, a large format retail centre REIT, 30% owned by Brett Blundy.
-In May 2022 Aventus was taken over by HomeCo Capital at $2.2B and the assets merged into the HomeCo Daily Needs REIT of which Carter became a director.
+In May 2022 Aventus was taken over by HomeCo Capital at $2.2B and the assets merged into the HomeCo Daily Needs REIT of which Carter became a director for transition.

 In November 2022, Carter became a director of Lovisa Holdings, an ASX 200 global jewellery retailer 40% owned by Brett Blundy.

 Carter became a Trustee of the Adelaide Festival Theatre Trust, appointed by the State government, in January 2022.
 He was formerly a trustee in the 1990s.

 Carter was appointed an Officer of the Order of Australia in the 2024 Australia Day Honours for "distinguished service to business, to charitable organisations, and to the community".